Thanks be to Odin, it's Freya's Day!

 The local approach is: Hey, it's the "White Nights", let's stay up and get even more drunk!

 Also see Michael Crichton's "Eaters of the Dead", a great book.
 I read it and really liked it, but I couldn't figure out how much of it I was really supposed to believe.
-What about all those detailed footnotes referencing obscure documents in the Leningrad (at the time, earlier and later Sankt-Peterburg) and Baghdad archives?
+What about all those detailed footnotes referencing obscure documents in the archives in Leningrad (at the time, earlier and later Sankt-Peterburg) and Baghdad?
 And what about that Ibn Fadlan guy?
 I wrote a letter to the publisher, and they forwarded it to the author, eventually resulting in a personal letter from Crichton.

 Specific types and sub-types of mead-like drinks include: